Classis Britannica: Conquest

 In the Flavian period what had been raised initially as a temporary invasion fleet was formalised as the Classis Britannica and made permanent in statute.
 Also in the Flavian period, under the governor Agricola, it circumnavigated Caledonia (Scotland), and in 83 attacked its eastern coast.
 One year later the fleet is recorded as having reached the Orkney Islands.

 Due to the lack of serious naval opposition in the early Imperial period in the area of the fleet's operations – the invasion crossing, for example, went navally uncontested – the Classis's main role was as logistical support both to the army in Britannia, and also to armies campaigning in later years in Germania.

 Iron production

 In the Weald of south-east England stamped tiles of the Classis Britannica have been found at sites associated with the production of iron.
 The largest of these is at Beauport Park, near Battle, East Sussex, where more than 1000 tiles were used to roof a substantial bath house adjacent to a large iron smelting site.
 Other iron production sites where tiles have been found are at Bardown, near Wadhurst, Sussex, and Little Farningham Farm, near Cranbrook, Kent.
-Three other sites where tiles have been found had access to navigable water in Roman times, and two of them, at Bodiam, and at Boreham Bridge near Ninfield, both in Sussex have associated ironworkings.
+Three other sites where tiles have been found had access to navigable water in Roman times, and two of them, at Bodiam, and at Boreham Bridge near Ninfield, both in Sussex have associated ironworks.
 The implication is that the Classis Britannica not only transported iron but was involved in its production as well.